 Last week, I logged into my Transamerica account, not to explore this question or to see a sad, gray cloud, but to investigate my 401(k) fees.
 You know how I hate fees.
 It turns out that mine are indeed rather minimal.
 I had looked at this once before, but I just wanted to be sure I wasn’t missing something.

 I don’t often check my balances via the Transamerica website.
-Personal Capital pulls the information for me, so I rarely have a reason to log in to Transamerica.
+Empower pulls the information for me, so I rarely have a reason to log in to Transamerica.
 Since I was there, though, I clicked on the 401(k) and clicked again on the “Balance Details” button.